Kodaly & Me

 For beginners, there is no speed to this exercise.
 The goal is perfect, in-tune pitches.

 There are many ways to make this exercise and the entire sheet applicable, based on the number of students participating, and the skill-level of each student.
 Of course, the more a students sings an exercise, or fragments of an exercises by themselves, the better they will get.
-The better they get with one line on the page, the better they will improve with all of the lines, and the easier sight-singing will become.
-Here are some variations that account for students who are improving as well as utilizing these exercises in a group setting.
+The better they get with one line on the page, the better they will improve with all of the lines.
+Here are some variations that account for students who are improving as well as utilizing these exercises in a group setting:

 Singers must sing each pitch to a steady beat.
 Increase the tempo as each student improves.